tarwn/lessthandot-hugo/blogs/content/posts/2009-12-07-comms-for-kbay.md

 </p>

 <p style="text-indent: 30pt;">
-  The “innerFillRequest” method is where the actual functionality of this web method takes place.
+  The "innerFillRequest" method is where the actual functionality of this web method takes place.
 In the case of GetInit, it grabs a string from the Environment Provider, splits it, and adds it to a member on the Response object.
 </p>

 <p style="text-indent: 30pt;">